Our wellbeing project

 In these uncertain times, we want you to know that you’re not alone and we’re committed to support you in any way we can.

-There are lots of ways that we can support you, so we’re launching our new wellbeing project to connect you to vital support services offering practical and emotional advice and help during these challenging times.
+There are lots of ways that we can support you, so we’ve launched our wellbeing project to connect you to vital support services offering practical and emotional advice and help during these challenging times.

 Who is the wellbeing project for?

 We understand this is an unsettling time.
 We’re here to support our customers and communities.

 We can help you access the right advice and support if you’re:

 - Worried about financial hardship such as not being able to top-up your gas and electricity, or simply feed you or your family

 - Facing unemployment or struggling to find work